ehthiede/python-pygelib/README.rst

 Overview
 ========

 Python interface to GElib.
-The code is largely in alpha, and is very much a work in practice.
+The code is largely in alpha, and is very much a work in progress.
 Expect broken things and rough edges.

 * Free software: MIT license